Dog Color Genetics Summary: Genes & Alleles Overview

 But the E locus can overrule the A and K locus.

-It can either completely prevent eumelanin production (recessive red), restrict eumelanin production (domino), don’t affect the pattern but add some eumelanin to the muzzle (melanistic mask) or have no effect at all (normal pattern).
+It can either completely prevent eumelanin production (recessive red), restrict eumelanin production (domino), not affect the pattern but add some eumelanin to the muzzle (melanistic mask) or have no effect at all (normal pattern).

 Dog Color Coat Genes Overview Em mask on sable pug